Are you looking to get more sound out of your guitar?

 When looking at the price and cost of the acoustic guitar, the old saying ‘you get what you pay for’ applies.
 An expensive acoustic guitar will likely be of a higher quality than a cheaper guitar.
 A rule of thumb is to go for the highest priced model than you can afford.

 Acoustic guitars that cost between 300 and 700 will likely come with a solid spruce top.
 Those costing above 1000 will often feature a full wood construction.

 But what if you are on a budget?
 Here are a few suggestions.
 Number 1, do not concentrate on the accessories such as straps or tuners.
 Instead, use all the money in your budget to buy the highest and best quality model you can get.

 Choosing the right acoustic guitar for you is where the work really is.
 Just because someone else likes or uses a particular model doesn’t mean that you should go for it as well.
 You might just find that you made the wrong choice.

-Some people are under the false impression that picking the largest acoustic guitar will translate to the best purchase decision.
+Some people are under the false impression that picking the largest acoustic guitar will translate to the perfect purchase decision.
 This is often not the case.
 You may find that best acoustic guitar for you comes in a smaller package.

 Try different sized acoustic guitars that you find and try a few notes.
 You will get a feel as to what exactly you are looking for.